Sunnyside (Tarrytown, New York)

 This cottage-like estate, designated a National Historic Landmark in 1962, reflects Dutch Colonial Revival, Scottish Gothic, and Tudor Revival influences, with its wisteria-covered entrance and jagged crow-stepped gable.

 History

 In some sense, Sunnyside began almost 200 years before Irving with Wolfert Acker (sometimes spelled Wolfert Eckert), a Dutch-American inhabitant of the region.
 His property, Wolfert's Roost, was part of the Manor of Philipsburg.
 Among other buildings, Wolfert's Roost contained a simple two-room stone tenant farmhouse, built about 1650.

 The property came into the hands of the Van Tassel family, who were married into the Eckert family and owned it until 1802.
 That year, 150 acre were deeded to the family of Benson Ferris, one-time clerk of the Old Dutch Church of Sleepy Hollow, whose wife, Maria Acker, was a descendant of Wolfert Acker's.
+Irving would immortalize the Van Tassel family name in his short story "The Legend of Sleepy Hollow" (1820).